ccao-data/model-sales-val/design_discussion.md

 south_tri: 3
 ```

 where the lowest number takes precedence.
+In this situation although the overaching geographies needed to calculate the statistical groupings overlap, we can still get clean cut singular flag updated per sale.
+The default method of the program assigns a flag to every single sale in within the query constrained by `time_frame:` What we would be doing with this ranking method is manually picking one of the flag otuputs if there was overlap.

 ## Other considerations